Skoda091/cognitex/README.md

 * User registration
 * Confirm registration (with the confirmation code received from AWS, by email)
-* User authenntication
+* User authentication
-* Fetch user data by access token
+* Fetch user data by an access token
 * Fetch user data by username
 * Change user password
 * Update user attributes